Nissan Sunny: Second generation (B110; 1970)

 The B110 made its racing debut at the Fuji 200-mile race on 23 November 1970 in the TS1300 class, a class dominated by the Toyota Corolla; only one works Nissan challenged Toyota yielding a victory for driver Makoto Suzuki.

 In Australia and New Zealand, the Datsun 1200 was highly regarded for its effectiveness as a rally car.
 The Datsun 1600 generally rated highest among entry-level Datsuns, and the 1200 a close second.
 The 1200 also took road racing victories, such as winning Class A (for cars costing less than AU$1960) at the 1970 Bathurst 500.

 In South Africa, the B110 was sold through 1976.
 A pick up derivative, featuring a 1400 cc engine, was sold until 2008 when emissions laws forced the end of its production.
 Over 275,000 were sold to customers who appreciated the rugged rear-wheel-drive design.

-In New Zealand, a special edition Datsun 1200 SSS four-door sedan with twin side-draft Dell'Orto 40 mm carburetors, different camshaft, 5-slot aluminum wheels and cosmetic changes in both exterior and interior, it was assembled and marketed locally, about 800 were made.
+In New Zealand, a special edition Datsun 1200 SSS four-door sedan with twin side-draft Dell'Orto 40 mm carburetors, different camshaft, 5-slot aluminium wheels and cosmetic changes in both exterior and interior, it was assembled and marketed locally, about 800 were made.
 The 1200 was popular in New Zealand, where it was contract-assembled at a two factories (sedans at Campbell Industries in Thames; three-door wagons at Motor Holdings, Waitara).
 A small number of Deluxe sedans and more numerous coupes were imported from Japan.
 The car remained in NZ production well into 1974 as Nissan NZ was unsure how the public would react to the oddly styled 120Y successor.